Archives: FBA Authors

 The Great Godden, her first in a loosely summer-themed trilogy of YA novels, was released to widespread praise in 2020 and shortlisted for the Costa Children’s Award.
 It is followed by Friends Like These (Bloomsbury, 2022), an alluring, coming-of-age novel about two interns set in 1980s New York.
 Her latest YA novel, Almost Nothing Happened (Bloomsbury, 2024) is a completely delicious, funny, fast-paced summer read: Paris.
 August.
 One long summer of nothing.
 48 hours of everything…

-Photo courtesy of Eamonn McCabe
+Photo courtesy of Gloria Hamlyn

 Books by Meg Rosoff